snemvalts/line-chart-captioning/README.md

 # line-chart-captioning
-This repository is for creating a model that manages to create natural language descriptions from line graphs.
+This repository is for creating a machine learning model that manages to create natural language descriptions for line graphs.

 ## Dataset